 L. Nachum and S. Zaheer, "The persistence of distance?
 The impact of technology on MNE investment motivations", Strategic Management Journal, 2005, Vol. 26, Issue 8, pp. 747-768.
 (Reprinted in J.A.
 Krug and J.D.
 Daniels (Eds.), Multinational Enterprise Theory, Sage Publications, 2007, Vol. 1).

 L. Nachum and C. Wymbs, "Product differentiation, external economies and MNE location choices: M&As in global cities", Journal of International Business Studies, 2005, Vol. 36, Issue 4, pp. 415-434.

-Visiting research and teaching positions at universities in Austria, China, Hong-Kong, India, Israel, Italy, Poland, Singapore, Sweden, Switzerland, Taiwan, and the UK.
+Visiting research and teaching positions at universities and business schools in Austria, Belgium, China, France, Germany, Hong-Kong, India, Israel, Italy, Nigeria, Norway, Poland, Singapore, Sweden, Switzerland, Taiwan, and the UK, 2000 -

 Senior research fellow at Cambridge University, 1997-2002

 Senior staff member of the research division on Foreign Investment and Transnational Corporations of the United Nations 1994-1997